 All pupils must have returned a signed consent form for them to use the internet.
 (Letters are available at the Reception desk.
-These are completed during the admission interview.)
+These are completed during the admissions interview.)

 Although Internet access within school is protected by the borough Firewall and Filtering systems as well as the school's own security system, the risks of Internet use are still present.
-We believe it is vital to teach Online-safety as part of the Computing curriculum.
-This is embedded throughout the lessons taught, and not addressed separately.
+We believe it is vital to teach Online safety as part of the Computing curriculum.
+This is embedded throughout the lessons taught, to make children aware of the risks associated with a variety of tasks.
 Whole school workshops are also organised throughout the year to ensure that children are aware of how to stay safe online.
+We also held coffee mornings for parents to inform them about online safety.

-As part of safeguarding, concerns regarding online safety and cyber bullying are logged via the school's safeguarding monitoring.
+As part of safeguarding, concerns regarding online safety and cyberbullying are logged via the school's safeguarding monitoring.
 100% of staff are trained and able to access this software.
-These incidents are then monitored and dealt with by the DSLs.
+These incidents are then monitored and dealt with by the DSLs and communicated with the Computing Subject Lead, should a specific issue arise.